IntersectMBO/plutus/plutus-metatheory/src/Builtin.lagda.md

 ### What builtin operations should be compiled to if we compile to Haskell

 ```
+-- NOTE.
+Many of the denotations in PlutusCore.Default.Builtins involve
+-- arguments which are of fixed-width integral types such as Int or Word8.
+These
+-- all appear as `integer` in Plutus Core, and the builtin machinery handles the
+-- conversion from Haskell's `Integer` (the underlying type of `integer`) to the
+-- appropriate type automatically.
+If a argument of this kind doesn't fit into
+-- the bounds of the relevant type then *an error will occur* at run-time; this
+-- happens for example with `consByteString`, where the first argument must be
+-- in the range [0..255].
+To preserve the semantics here, a bounds check must
+-- be performed on `Int` arguments to builtins which expect an argument of some
+-- fixed-width argument; this can be done using `toIntegralSized`, for example.

 {-# FOREIGN GHC {-# LANGUAGE TypeApplications #-} #-}
 {-# FOREIGN GHC import Control.Composition ((.*)) #-}
 {-# FOREIGN GHC import qualified Data.ByteString as BS #-}